fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 - Coordinate work amongst applications
 - Code run on EC2 (not serverless)
-- Older than Step Functions ()
+- Older than Step Functions
 - Used over Step Functions only if external signals or child processes are needed
 - States can have multiple transitions
 - Best Practices
   - Use S3 when the payloads are over 32KB
-  - Inlude a timeout in each state machine definition
+  - Include a timeout in each state machine definition
   - Avoid reaching history limit
 - [FAQ](https://aws.amazon.com/swf/faqs/)